wlcasperSchoolAcc/GodComplex-4262Ridgebots/README.md

 # GodObject
 After setup, this should be the only program you change on a regular basis.
 As stated in Overview, you will see a part with 4 points.
 Those are where you actually control the robot movements.
 There are two as of right now.
 To add more, simply make more Curves Objects, and more MoveScums if you need.
 Then, call followPath() inside the Opmode if statement.

+Next, you will have to tune the PID values.
+It's different for each robot, so the values I give will automatically be wrong for your robot.
+Of course, you can do it through this program, but it's reccomended to do it through a separate tuner TeleOp and the FTC dashboard.
+Tutorials can be found online. kV is it's feedforward component, basically just gives the robot an extra kick when it moves.
+Do with it whatever you wish.

 Now, apologies for whiplash, but your movement values are now in INCHES.
 I repeat, INCHES.
 A foam mat is 24 inches x 24 inches.
 I expect you to figure out the rest.
 They are in doubles, so feel free to mess around with decimals.